definit3/Recurring-Bills-Management-System/README.md

 Recurring Bills Management System can be used by AllinCall to keep track of their bill dues.
 The project makes use of a SQLite, Django, HTML and CSS.
 The system makes use of SQLite to store the user information, bill details, etc and HTML/CSS for creating a user friendly interface..

 ## Getting Started
+Install all the packages mentioned in requirements.txt. else
 Make sure you have these packages installed.
 * **1**	Python version: 3.5.2
 * **2** Django version: 2.1.2